 Defining and Understanding Connected Interdependence.
 Why “civilization” is a failure model and what does actually work.

 So let me backtrack a bit on a previous segment about what the answer is to how we can live.
 It does exist.
 But it isn’t what anyone wants to hear.
 It isn’t another way of controlling for systemic errors.
-What it is, is dismantling everything you think you know about how humans “should” live, and getting back to those ways that we call primitive.
+What it is, is dismantling everything you think you know about how humans “should” live, and getting back to those ways that we so call “primitive”.

-How do we solve the problems of alienation and powerlessness that cause the perpetual issues humanity has faced through all of history?
+How do we solve the problems of alienation and powerlessness that cause the perpetual issues humanity has faced throughout all of history?
 Look back to when these things weren’t as much an issue.
 Look toward connected interdependence.

 But that isn’t what you think it is… It’s not going backward.
 It’s understanding why those ways of living did work and how to apply them to a world that we can create that is new.